pgherveou/gulp-awspublish/README.md

  Cache file is save in the current working dir and is named.awspublish-<bucket>
  The cache file is flushed to disk every 10 files

-#### Publisher.sync(stream)
+#### Publisher.sync()

-Take a stream of files and sync the content of the s3 bucket with these files.
-It return a readable stream with both input files and deleted files deleted file will have s3.state set to delete
+create a transform stream that delete old files from the bucket and stream both new and delete files. deleted file will have s3.state set to delete

 #### Publisher.client

-The knox client is exposed to let you do other s3 operations
+Expose the knox clientto let you do other s3 operations

 ### awspublish.reporter()